Troubleshoot Kerberos failures in Internet Explorer

 Does the application pool identity match the account associated with SPN

 When a Kerberos ticket is sent from Internet Explorer to an IIS server, the ticket is encrypted by using a private key.
 The private key is a hash of the password that's used for the user account that's associated with the SPN.
-Therefore, only an application that's running under this account will be able to decode the ticket.
+So only an application that's running under this account can decode the ticket.

 The following procedure is a summary of the Kerberos authentication algorithm: